Lionel Blackman: Career

 Blackman qualified as a lawyer in 1986, opening his own criminal defence practice three years later.
 He was among the first solicitors, along with Sir David Napley, to take part in higher court advocacy after the Courts and Legal Services Act 1990 was passed.
-In 1999 he was the second solicitor, after Laurence Collins of Herbert Smith LLP who represented the Chilean government against Pinochet in 1998, to appear and the first to lead and win a case in the Judicial Committee of the House of Lords (then the seniormost court).
+In 1999 he was the second solicitor, after Laurence Collins of Herbert Smith LLP who represented the Chilean government against Pinochet in 1998, to appear and the first to lead and win a case in the Judicial Committee of the House of Lords (then the senior most court).
 He has been lead defence counsel in several homicide trials at the Old Bailey and elsewhere.

 In December 2009 he defended Paul Clarke who was charged after handing in to the police a shotgun he found in his garden.
 Clarke was found guilty because strict liability applies to possession of a gun, intention is not important.
 Clarke received a twelve-month suspended sentence.
 The legal team made statements to and had meetings with influential parts of the media to highlight the then inflexibility of the law on illegal gun possession.

 In October 2010 he submitted to the Chilcot Inquiry into the Legality of the War in Iraq a submission on the lack of a humanitarian justification for the intervention alongside other legal submissions from the Solicitors International Human Rights Group.

 In November 2012 he authored a trial observation report on the politically controversial trial of opposition figure Vladimir Kozlov that took place in Aktau, Kazakhstan between August and October 2012.